scathalmca/AEM-Lk/README.md

 **0.001 pH/sq**.

 The script will then simulate each original Sonnet file and begin adjusting the kinetic inductance value of each to match measured resonant frequencies.
+Make sure the original Sonnet geometry files are in your current path in Matlab.

 <img width="498" alt="AEMLKGUI" src="https://github.com/scathalmca/AEM-Lk/assets/92909628/e65fb3dc-20e8-4830-a4d6-30b5bbd0b54d">